splch/qubit-simulator/README.md

 # Qubit Simulator

-Qubit Simulator is a simple and lightweight library that provides a quantum simulator for simulating qubits and quantum gates.
-It supports basic quantum operations and gates such as Hadamard, π/8, Controlled-Not, and generic unitary transformations.
+Qubit Simulator is a simple and lightweight library that provides a quantum statevector simulator for simulating qubits and quantum gates.
+It supports basic quantum operations and gates using NumPy.

 ## Installation